mikicz/ucl-photonics-oss-talks/oss.md

 ## Issues with requirements.txt

 - Ok, but what version of `pandas`?
-  - Versions of libraries can have significant differences between versions
+  - versions of libraries can have significant differences between versions
-  - Even `pandas<2` or `pandas>2` can eventually break
+  - even `pandas<2` or `pandas>2` can eventually break
 - What about the dependencies of `pandas`?
-  - A dependency of `pandas` can break `pandas` itself
+  - a dependency of `pandas` can break `pandas` itself
-  - If not listed what version should be installed?
+  - if not listed what version should be installed?
-  - Transitive dependencies can be silently updated changing dependencies.
+  - transitive dependencies can be silently updated changing dependencies.
   - `pip freeze > requirements-all.txt`

 ---